-Here are all of the things you’ll need when searching for work in Deutschland.
+Here are the things you’ll need when searching for work in Deutschland

 1) An updated CV

-What works elsewhere, may not work in Germany and you’ll need to modify your CV accordingly to get invitations to a job interview.
+What works elsewhere, may not work in Germany and you’ll need to modify your CV as needed to get invitations to a job interview.
 Lucky for you, we have tons of helpful resources to get you started:

-3) A more budget friendly option is to book a CV quick review, where you get the detailed feedback but without the call.
+⭐ A more budget-friendly option is to book a CV quick review, where you get detailed feedback but without the call.

 2) Different CV versions (if applicable)

 If you plan on applying for different roles, be sure to have a different version of your CV for each one.
 For example, if you’re a product manager and UX designer, you’d have one product manager CV and one UX designer CV.
 Some elements of the CV might be similar, but other elements will vary depending on the range of your profiles.

 3) Ability to customize your CV quickly and easily